svind1er/Bonelab-Mods/PCVR/README.md

 # Installation for PC
+0. UNZIP or take the folder OUT OF THE ZIP
 1. Copy folder named xxxx.xxxx (x should be the name)
 2. WINDOWS + R
 3. Type Appdata and click enter